 Saints and Misfits by S. K. Ali

-This YA novel by Toronto author has been described as a “modern day My So-Called Life… starring a Muslim teen.”
-The coming-of-age story follows Janna, a teenage Arab-Indian-American girl who finds herself caught between her divorced father’s new family, her mother and older brother.
-While Saints and Misfits is much more than just a “Muslim story,” its diverse depiction of Islam and the many ways people practice the religion sets this novel apart from its contemporaries.
+This YA novel by Toronto author has been described as a “modern-day My So-Called Life… starring a Muslim teen.”
+The coming-of-age story follows Janna, a teenage Arab-Indian-American girl.
+She finds herself caught between her divorced father’s new family, her mother and older brother.
+Saints and Misfits is much more than just a “Muslim story”.
+Its diverse depiction of Islam and the many ways people practice the religion sets this novel apart from its contemporaries.